couchbase/sync_gateway/README.md

 # How To Run It

-## Quick installation

 The Sync Gateway is known to work on Mac OS X, Windows and Ubuntu Linux.
-It has no external dependencies other than the Go language.
+It has no external dependencies.

+## Using a precompiled build

+If you downloaded a build of the gateway, then next to this README.md file will be an executable file called `sync_gateway`.
+Simply run it as you would any other command-line tool.
+(You will probably want to move it to some directory in your shell $PATH, for convenience.)

+## Building from source

+If you want to build from source, here are the steps.
+Note that you don't need to first check out the Git repository -- the `go get` command in step 4 will check it out for you, along with the other 3rd party Go packages it depends on.

 1. Install [Go](http://golang.org).
 Make sure you have version 1.1b1 or later.
 You can download and run a [binary installer](http://code.google.com/p/go/downloads/list), or tell your favorite package manager like apt-get or brew or MacPorts to install "golang".
 (Just check that it's going to install 1.1 and not 1.0.3.)
 2. Go needs [Git](http://git-scm.com) and [Mercurial](http://mercurial.selenic.com/downloads/) for for downloading packages.
 You may already have these installed.
 Enter `git --version` and `hg --version` in a shell to check.
 If not, go get 'em.
 3. We recommend setting a `GOPATH` so 3rd party packages don't get installed into your system Go installation.
 If you haven't done this yet, make an empty directory someplace (like maybe `~/lib/Go`), then edit your .bash_profile or other shell startup script to set and export a `$GOPATH` variable pointing to it.
 (While you're at it, you might want to add its `bin` subdirectory to your `$PATH`.)
 Don't forget to start a new shell so the variable takes effect.
 4. Now you can install the gateway simply by running `go get -u github.com/couchbaselabs/sync_gateway`

-## Quick startup

-The Sync Gateway launcher tool is `bin/sync_gateway` in the directory pointed to by your GOPATH (see item 3 above.)
+5. The Sync Gateway launcher tool is `bin/sync_gateway` in the directory pointed to by your GOPATH (see item 3 above.)
 If you didn't set a GOPATH, it'll be somewhere inside your system Go installation directory (like `/usr/local/go`, or `/usr/local/Cellar/go` if you used Homebrew.)
 If you've already added this `bin` directory to your shell PATH, you can invoke it from a shell as `sync_gateway`, otherwise you'll need to give its full path.

+To update your build later on, just repeat step 4.
+(The `-u` flag to `go build` tells it to update all packages from their Git repositories.)

+## Quick startup

-Either way, start the gateway from a shell using the following arguments:
+Now that you have the gateway, start it from a shell using the following arguments:

     sync_gateway -url walrus: